jinghuazhao/FM-pipeline/README.md

   if(NR==1) print "chr","start","end","rsid","pos","region"; else print $1,$2,$3,"top","pos",$4
 }' 1KG/EUR.bed > ld.bed
 ```
-Wee can then intersect the two bed files for st.bed.
+The two bed files are then then intersected for the much desired st.bed.

 We then proceed with
 ```bash